Antifeminism: Early 20th century

 Women's suffrage was achieved in the US in 1920, and early 20th-century antifeminism was primarily focused on fighting this.
 Suffragists scoffed at antisuffragists.
 Anna Howard Shaw, president of the National American Woman Suffrage Association (NAWSA) from 1904 to 1915, presumed that the antisuffragists were merely working under the influence of male forces.
 Later historians tended to dismiss antisuffragists as subscribing to the model of domestic idealism, that a woman's place is in the home.
 This undermines and belittles the true power and numbers behind the antisuffrage movement, which was primarily led by women themselves.

 Arguments employed by antisuffragists at the turn of the century had less to do with a woman's place in the home as much as it had to do with a woman's proper place in the public realm.
-In fact, leaders of the movement often encouraged other women to leave the home and participate in society.
+Leaders of the movement often encouraged other women to leave the home and participate in society.
 What they opposed was women participating in the political sphere.

 There were two reasons antisuffragists opposed women participating in the political realm.
 Some argued that women were already overburdened.
 The majority of them, however, argued that a woman's participation in the political realm would hinder her participation in social and civic duties.
-If they won the right to vote, women would consequently have to align with a particular party, which would destroy their ability to be politically neutral.
-Antisuffragists feared this would, in fact, hinder their influence with legislative authorities.
+If they won the right to vote, women would have to align with a particular party, which would destroy their ability to be politically neutral.
+Antisuffragists feared this would hinder their influence with legislative authorities.

 Mid 20th century

 In 1951, two journalists published Washington Confidential.
 The novel claimed that Communist leaders used their men and women to recruit a variety of minorities in the nation's capital, such as females, colored males, and homosexual males.
 The popularity of the book led the Civil Service Commission to create a "publicity campaign to improve the image of federal employees" in hopes to save their federal employees from losing their jobs.
-This ploy failed once the journalists linked feminism to communism in their novel and ultimately reinforced antifeminism by implying that defending the "white, Christian, heterosexual, patriarchal family" was the only way to oppose communism.
+This ploy failed once the journalists linked feminism to communism in their novel, and ultimately reinforced antifeminism by implying that defending the "white, Christian, heterosexual, patriarchal family" was the only way to oppose communism.